-As outlined above, the research and development phase for deploying a new tower design on the transmission mission requires years of engineering researching, design work, testing, trialing and piloting before the technology is considered business as usual for EirGrid and ESB Networks.
-The successful completion of the type testing of the single circuit and double circuit towers has facilitated progression into the trialing stage which is currently being planned.
-A trial on a dead-line is planned for 2020/2021.
+As outlined above, the research and development phase for deploying a new tower design on the transmission mission requires years of engineering researching, design work, testing, trialling and piloting before the technology is considered business as usual for EirGrid and ESB Networks.
+The successful completion of the type testing of the single circuit and double circuit towers has facilitated progression into the trialling stage.
+Project Agreement for the works associated with these trials was reached with the ESB Networks as Transmission Asset Owner (TAO) in April 2020.
+The contract for the supply of the insulated crossarms was awarded by ESB in January 2021 and works required to commence a trial on a 220 kV overhead line are due to commence in April 2021.
 A successful trial will increase the knowledge and confidence level of the technology in order to further progress this technology for consideration on the transmission system.